artsy/artsy.github.io/_posts/2020-04-01-team-working-agreements.md

 elsewhere.
 This effectively ended the practice of shuffling teams every quarter.
 It was too much change, too often.

 As a result, our teams feel more stable and long-lived.
 We're able to build deeper team identity.
-We've found one tool particularly helpful in finding and building team identity: Team working agreements.
+We've found one tool particularly helpful in finding and building team identity: team working agreements.

 ## How did team working agreements come about at Artsy?